FormidableLabs/terraform-aws-serverless/README.md

 * **IAM Groups**: This module creates/enforces a scheme wherein:
     * **Admin**: AWS users assigned to the `admin` group can create/update/delete a `serverless` application and do pretty much anything that the `serverless` framework permits out of the box.
     * **Developer, CI**: AWS users assigned to the `developer|ci` groups can update a `serverless` application and do non-mutating things like view logs, perform rollbacks, etc.

+In this manner, once an AWS superuser deploys a Terraform stack with this module and assigns IAM groups, the rest of the development / devops teams and CI can build and deploy Serverless applications to appropriate cloud targets with the minimum necessary privileges and isolation across services + environments + IAM roles.

 ## TODO_REST_OF_DOCS